Terraces at Launani Valley

 No analysis available

 Hot water inclusion is not supported by the current evidence and appears to be absent for this building.
-Across the current MLS records, 0 of 20 listings show HOTWAT, while 15 of 20 list WTRHTR, suggesting units have their own water heaters rather than building-provided hot water.
-Public remarks do not provide any contrary confirmation.
+Across the current MLS records, 0 of 20 list HOTWAT while many list WTRHTR, which is a strong sign the units have their own water heaters rather than building-provided hot water.

 No analysis available